toneflix/vue-component-pack/packages/vue-auth/docs/api.md

 - `credentials` (Required): The registration details (email, password, and other custom fields).
 - `options` (Optional): Custom options to override the default authentication configuration.

-- Returns: A Promise that resolves with the registration response containing the user and token.
+**Returns**: A Promise that resolves with the registration response containing the user and token.

 **Return Type**: